 - Assisting in product development for consumption and sale/marketing.

 - Providing technical and management training for new and existing small-scale farmers, farm workers, extension workers, and agencies (including other NGOs) working to develop aquaculture.

 - Increasing awareness of the importance of the aquatic environment, animal welfare, and the potential of aquaculture.

 - Helping to build capacity for “seed” supply.

 - Promoting the development of micro-credit schemes to support the purchase of ‘seed’, and to assist women to establish aquaculture-based activities designed to provide additional family income.

-- Recognising the frequently landless state and lack of legal rights to water use of the economically poor by maximising the potential of natural productivity.
+- Recognizing the frequently landless state and lack of legal rights to water use of the economically poor by maximizing the potential of natural productivity.

 - Wherever possible, avoiding ecosystem degradation by turning eutrophication into productivity.

 - Working for long-term stability, not just short-term relief.

 A foundation group, composed of persons working in their own individual capacity, assisted in the early development of AwF.
 Some of members of the foundation group were employed in the public or private sectors, not necessarily in aquaculture; others have ‘retired’ but are still willing to provide their expertise.
 Some continue as members of existing aquaculture societies, such as the World Aquaculture Society, the Asian Fisheries Society and the European Aquaculture Society.